Intelligent, successful, capable people have a problem.

 These are the type of people who start businesses.
 They have the skills and the resolve to accomplish anything they put their minds to, given appropriate time and resources.
 Ultimately, they succeed at pretty much everything they take on.
 And so they learn through repeated success that if something needs to be done, they should take it on, and they'll succeed.

 In the short run, it's how businesses get started and how people grow and achieve.
-In the long run, it's failure.
+In the long run, it's stagnation and stunted growth.

 Can you fill those orders?